Table of Contents

 Life Span and Eating Habits of Jiggers

 The eggs of the flea will turn into fully grown adults in around 27 days.
 It will need roughly 6 days for an egg to hatch.
-After that, it will go through two instar stages, and pupate in another 6 days if the environment is good.
-This will be the beginning of the “caccoon” stage for the jigger and after roughly 15 days it will pop out a developed adult sand flea.
+After that, it will go through two instar stages, and pupate in another 6 days if the environment is pleasant.
+This will be the beginning of the “coccoon” stage for the jigger and after roughly 15 days it will pop out a developed adult sand flea.

 What is the Jigger Flea Feeding On